 The Spacetime Connection

 The principle of Causality has a physical expression in historic spacetime.
 For example, as we look out into space, we look ever further back in time.
 With our telescopes, we can see galaxies as they were billions of years ago, long before the Earth was formed.
 Conversely, distant galaxies can see us in every stage of the Earth's history.
 None of this information is ever lost (unless the Universe collapses into a "Big Crunch").
 For all observers, spacetime is divided into 2 equal halves, one past and one future.
-It is the past half of the universe that everyone can see, but everyone sees a different past half (since no one can see their own past).
-And we see part of the future that other galaxies will only eventually see; for example, we ourselves are now part of that future for distant observers.
+It is the past half of the universe that everyone can see, but everyone sees a different past half (since no one, for one example, can see their own past).
+And we see part of the future that other galaxies will only eventually see: for example, we ourselves are now part of that future for distant observers.
 Conversely again, they can see part of the future, already formed, that we will someday see, but whose light has not yet reached us.
 (Of course, nobody can see a future that is not yet formed.
 A glance at my "Spacetime Map" will make all this clear.)

 We are speaking of a past and future that is encoded in spacetime as light and gravitation, and that can only be observed, not touched or influenced.
 If there were a (very) large mirror in the Andromeda galaxy, for example, we could look into it with our telescopes and see Earth as it was about 5 million years ago.
 So in theory at least, it is possible to see our own past, if only in a mirror.
 The point is, spacetime does keep a record of everything that happens; we are looking at it every time we see the stars.
-And it is real; if it were not, we could not feel the Sun's heat, nor could the Earth respond to the Sun's gravitational pull; both come to us from the conserved past.
-A little thought reveals the simple truth that the connection between today and the day of our birth cannot be broken or we would instantly cease to exist; yesterday, its influence and connection, are very real, and this necessary causal connection extends from the present moment and from every atom in our bodies all the way back to the "Big Bang" itself.
+And it is real; if it were not, we could not feel the Sun's heat, nor could the Earth respond to the Sun's gravitational pull; both come to us from the "conserved past".
+A little thought reveals the simple truth that the connection between today and the day of our birth cannot be broken or we would instantly cease to exist: yesterday, its influence and connection, are very real, and this necessary causal connection extends from the present moment and from every atom in our bodies all the way back to the "Big Bang" itself.
 This causal connection extends to and embraces every part of the Universe, either directly or indirectly - historic spacetime is the causal matrix of matter and the conservation domain of information - the "Akashic Record" of the ancients.
 The continuing reality of yesterday as the cause of today is the factual basis for the universal practice of ancestor veneration.

 We have always been part of this Universe; we will always be part of this Universe.
 Conservation is a demonstrated fact.
 Will our individuality persist in any sense greater than that of a holographic image in spacetime?
 I for one would certainly not enjoy being stuck forever in this present life and experience.
 We all hope for a new and better life and experience, for growth and evolution, if we hope at all.
 Nevertheless, if the causal law is to be fulfilled, some personal element must survive death - if only in the historical sense.
 But we must be cautious in these assumptions - natural law may not respect our human conception of justice - especially social justice.
-The Universe brought us here and now without our personal concern; we can expect no less of the future.
+The Universe brought us "here and now" without our personal concern or consent; we can expect no less of the future.
 No amount of worry brought us to our present life; no amount of worry will take us to the next.
 Enjoy the experience we have while we are privileged to have it.
 And love the Universe which creates and conserves us all; we are its human opportunity to experience joy, love, pleasure, beauty, understanding, self-awareness, and new modes of creativity.
 (See: "Is There Life After Death?")

 The Arts and Sciences as Connection

 "Eureka" shouted Archimedes (c.
 278 - 212 B.C.) according to the legend, as he ran naked though the streets of Syracuse, having found a nondestructive means of determining the purity of King Hiero's golden crown.
-Perhaps the most famous "Aha!" in history, it is the story of the formation of a rational connection to the world, for in his bath, Archimedes had serendipitously realized the physical principles of "density" and displacement buoyancy.
+Perhaps the most famous "Aha!" in history, it is the story of the formation of a rational connection to the world, for in his bath, Archimedes had serendipitously realized the connected physical principles of "density" and displacement buoyancy.

 The arts and sciences are, like religion, uniquely human, and, like religion, they have their source in the capacity of our minds for abstraction.
 While Archimedes had discovered the solution to a practical problem, the source of his overwhelming joy was the rational connection he had made with the world, the discovery of an abstract principle ("density").
 Plato spoke of the world of "ideal forms"; Euclid and Pythagorus discovered in geometry and mathematics a practical, rational connection to this ideal realm (including the seminal music/math connection).
 The Greek philosophers, scientists, and mathematicians began the breakthrough to our connection with Natural Law; they were the tool-makers of a new age, the age of science.
 Theirs were not tools chipped from stone or cast in bronze or iron; theirs were tools of the mind, in fact a new language of abstraction, which opened the door to Plato's world of ideal form.
 This was in effect the discovery of another "spiritual" realm, not the realm of the gods, but the abstract, rational world of Natural Law and mathematics, which led to the rise of science.
 Science is our rational mode of connecting with the Universe; mathematics is the abstract language of this mode of contact.
 Without the development of this abstract language we could not have achieved the rational connection.
 (Mathematics is powerful because it is the symbolic representation - the abstract language - of the natural conservation laws.)
 Mathematics is a symbolic system of quantitatively conserved relationships, useful for abstractly describing and modeling physical systems which also consist of quantitatively conserved relationships.
 Through science we have learned of our physical connections to the Cosmos, a story that is still unfolding and without doubt, with many surprises and connections still to be revealed.